 When the time comes, you won’t have to worry about your sudden need for extra “shelf space” because e-commerce platforms (like Magento development, for example) will sustain any kind of traffic peaks with no performance issues.

 Starting an online business from scratch or converting it from brick-and-mortar can potentially become a rewarding change, but it does not come without certain challenges.
-Let’s take a look at some drawbacks of e-commerce.
+Let’s take a look at some disadvantages of ecommerce.

-Unfortunately, the increase of online shoppers induced the increase of cybercrime as well.
+Unfortunately, the increase of online shoppers induced an increase in cybercrime as well.
 According to the Insurance Information Institute, identity theft and fraud reports in 2020 spiked up 45% in comparison to 2019.

 This new “trend” is damaging to the e-commerce economy, but still not enough to stop it from growing.
 We might as well encounter new and more efficient fraud prevention systems in the future.